pip-services/pip-services-docs/content/en/toolkit/recipes/cassandra/_index.md

 #### IdentifiableCassandraPersistence

 This component is a subclass of the previous one and, as such, it inherits all its methods.
-The main difference is that this component requires an identifiable data object, that is, an object that contains a parameter named id whose value uniquely identifies it.
+The main difference between them is that this component requires an identifiable data object, that is, an object that contains a parameter named id whose value uniquely identifies it.
 The following sections explain the main CRUD methods contained in this class.

 ##### Pre-requisites